lfsegoro/nodejs/README.md

 4. adminer (http://mainhostipaddress:8082) as additional UI that can directly access the database.

 Requirement:
 1. *nix host environment with sudo or root access.
+Recommended fedora core os (FCOS).
 2. docker and docker-compose installed.

 Usage :